jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 Magic mouse and Trackpad work good.

 # Issues
-There is no suitable patches now, USB3 works on 480 M/s (Majove 10.14.2)
+~~There is no suitable patches now, USB3 works on 480 M/s (Mojave 10.14.2)~~
+Already fixed by adding SSDT for USBInjectAll.kext, USB3 ports can now run at 5Gb/s.
+See update log for details.

 # Installation